markabrahams/node-net-snmp/README.md

 # Mib Module

 An `Agent` instance, when created, in turn creates an instance of the `Mib` class.
-There is no direct API call to create a `Mib` instance; this creation is the responsibility of the agent.
 An agent always has one and only one `Mib` instance.
 The agent's `Mib` instance is accessed through the `agent.getMib ()` call.

 The MIB is a tree structure that holds management information.
 Information is "addressed" in the tree by a series of integers, which form an Object ID (OID) from the root of the